Hungary cancels Aug 20 national holiday celebrations due to pandemic | Health

+"These measures we have introduced are good and we should not take risks," Gulyas said that the government would decide at the end of July whether to allow large events to be held from the second half of August.

-Hungary also announced new restrictions on cross-border travel on Sunday.
+Hungary announced new restrictions on cross-border travel on Sunday as virus case numbers rose in some neighboring countries and in the Balkans.
 Active infection cases have been declining in Hungary since May.
+As of Thursday, Hungary, which has a population of around 10 million, has recorded 4,279 cases of COVID-19 and 595 related deaths.

 - READ MORE ON: